‘Not cut and paste’: How Singaporean Ian Tan won the world young chef award

 Eventually, she mentored him to the finals in Monaco, where her hunch proved true.

-In March, the pair held a charity dinner at Mag’s Wine bar that raised $150,000 for a MacPherson SMC bursary to fund arts education for needy children – kids like him, Tan said.
+In March, the pair held a charity dinner at Mag’s Wine Kitchen that raised $150,000 for a MacPherson SMC bursary to fund arts education for needy children – kids like him, Tan said.

-The menu took a month to refine, partly because Tan insisted on using bizarre elements like tomato water, even going so far as mixing it with tap water in a zany bid to tame it.
+The menu took a month to refine, partly because he insisted on using bizarre elements like tomato water, even going so far as mixing it with tap water in a zany bid to tame it.
 Eventually, they succeeded with premium Acqua Panna.

 Is he mad?
-Tan only laughed: “Recently, I learnt that the Chinese have 35 descriptors for spicy.
+Tan only laughed.
+“Recently, I learnt that the Chinese have 35 descriptors for taste.
 If I didn’t keep my mind open, how would I know about this world and its subtleties?”

 But if his ideas are fanciful, in deed, he is both thoughtful and practical.

-About the bursary, Tan said: “If I can make someone’s life more efficient and easier, that’s great.
+About the bursary, Tan said: “If I can make someone’s life easier and more efficient, that’s great.
 Imagine if I had had the money to get a degree from the Culinary Institute of America.
-I could have studied management, wine and even more diverse cuisines, of course it would have helped my career.”
+I could have studied management, wine and even more diverse cuisines.
+Of course, it would have helped my career.”

 His plans for the near future include more charity work, more discovery and more joy, but one distant day, he would like to open his own place.

-The details are hazy, but of two things he is certain: It will be Omakase, with a guest list of grandmothers and maids – “every chef’s first teachers”.
+The details are hazy, but of two things he is certain: It will be omakase, with a guest list of grandmothers and maids – “every chef’s first teachers”.